chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 -------------------------
 In this example, using the NOMAD optimization software and the experimental data, we are going to tune the three unknowns (:math:`R, \tau`, and :math:`\mu_r`) of our studied system.

-The illustration below depicts the geometry of the vessel, the detector, and the particle positioning of our system:
+The illustration below depicts the geometry of the vessel, the detector, and tthe path traveled by the particle in our system:

 .. image:: images/system_from_above.png
     :alt: The geometry